-Before entering law, Mr. Clements founded computer consulting companies in New York and North Carolina.
-He also designed and developed large scale reliable computer software systems with special expertise in financial portfolio management software and bioinformatics tools.
+Prior to entering law, I founded computer consulting companies in New York and North Carolina.
+I designed and developed large scale reliable computer software systems with special expertise in financial portfolio management software and bioinformatics tools.

-Mr. Clements graduated with honors from the Duke University School of Law in 2005 and received his B.A. in economics from the University of Texas at Austin.
-Prior to beginning private practice, Mr. Clements clerked for the Honorable Scott A. Brister, Justice of the Supreme Court of Texas.
+I graduated with honors from the Duke University School of Law in 2005 and received my B.A. in economics from the University of Texas at Austin.
+Prior to beginning private practice, I clerked for the Honorable Scott A. Brister, Justice of the Supreme Court of Texas.

 Bar and Court Admissions: